RiverRuby/digital-garden/content/compilations/All past projects.md

-This is a fairly complete record of River's technical projects that are relevant to current lines of work.
+This is a fairly complete record of my technical projects that are relevant to current lines of work.

 ## 2023
 - (**06/23 to 08/23**) [[Project Vinyl]]